Globe

 Oasis visualisation

-Woodbury Reserve in Glossodia will receive a significant upgrade in line with the Masterplan, which was adopted earlier this year following extensive community consultation.
+Woodbury Reserve in Glossodia will receive a significant upgrade in line with the Masterplan.

 The reserve is already a much-loved passive and active recreation space and these works will provide greater opportunities for the entire community to enjoy.